 On December 2, 2013 the Corporation appointed Kate Mitchell and Daniel Dumas as directors.
 Ms. Mitchell serves as Assistant General Counsel of Pala Investments Limited ("Pala") and has significant experience in corporate transactions and equity and debt financings.
 Mr. Dumas is an industry leader with broad-based expertise in mining construction, engineering, finance, business development and has been involved with many publicly listed mining companies.
-Jan Castro was appointed Non-executive Chairman of the Board of Director and Victor Bradley was appointed as Lead Director for the Corporation.
+Victor Bradley was appointed as Lead Director for the Corporation.